 VERA Scene Editor

-LUA is a programming (scripting) language and is commonly used in home automation controllers to enable users to create more complex control scenes than supported by the controller's graphical scene editor.
 Almost all automation in a Z-Wave system is controlled by 'Scenes'.
 For instance these can make lights turn on when motion is detected at particular times of the day or make several things happen from one simple button press of a remote control.
-Most of these scenes can be created in the standard scene editor, but some more complex scenes are actually much easier to create using a LUA script, and in some extreme cases could only be created using LUA.
+Most of these scenes can be created in the standard scene editor, but some more complex scenes are actually much easier to create using a scripting language, and in some extreme cases could only be created using a script.
 This is especially true for complex multi-zoned heating systems or more advanced motion activated lighting control.

 Apps and Plug-ins